Most scientists communicate data through reports, charts, and graphs. But Jill Pelto also uses paint and canvas.

 Though early in her research career, Pelto has already worked in the Falkland Islands, the dry valleys of Antarctica, and the mountain glaciers of Washington.

-In the process, she’s witnessed the impacts of climate change firsthand, and now she’s sharing what she’s learned through art.'I have to make art that is sending a message to more people.'
-Click To Tweet
+In the process, she’s witnessed the impacts of climate change firsthand, and now she’s sharing what she’s learned through art.”‘I Click To Tweet

 In her work, Pelto incorporates climate data into images of the natural world.
 For example, in one painting, a graph plotting global temperatures doubles as a tree line ravaged by wildfire.
 In another, salmon attempt to swim along a jagged line that charts the species’ declining population.